baltaazr/honorsai/chatbot.md

 ### LSTM Theory:

-LSTM is a way to keep the memory of initial inputs in a sequence so the network doesn't "forget" the first inputs, as information is lost at each step going through the RNN.
+LSTM stands for Long-Short Term Memory, and it is a way to keep the memory of initial inputs in a sequence so the network doesn't "forget" the first inputs, as information is lost at each step going through the RNN.
 We do this by modifying the 'memory cells' of a recurrent neural network.
 This is what an LSTM cell looks like.
 ![LSTM Example](lstm.png "LSTM")
 Here we still have those original inputs from a normal RNN, but now we have a third input, called the 'cell state', represented as Ct-1.
 As outputs we have Ht, which is the original output, but now we also have a new cell state, Ct.
 ![Forget Gate](forget-gate.png "Forget Gate")